YYBer/FVoice-Auth/README.md

 This is Ethglobal Brussels 2024 project

-1. Generate a Voiceprint
-2. Store the Encrypted Voiceprint in the IPFS Calibration and used ZK-SNARKs to protect authenticity and privacy.
-3. Integrate with WalletConnect

 ### Issues

 Currently, biometric authentication primarily uses facial recognition and fingerprint recognition.
 We can now utilize user voice authentication for encryption and store it on the blockchain, allowing direct login to the wallet for on-chain operations.